-14 October 2022
+18 October 2022

 In July 2022, the Security Council noted "with deep concern the protracted and deteriorating political, economic, security, human rights, humanitarian and food security crises in Haiti" as part of Resolution 2645.
-Since then, the violence, deprivation and abuse being experienced by communities across the country has only worsened.
+Amidst worsening violence, deprivation and abuse experienced by communities across the country since early September, the Security Council once again met to discuss the situation yesterday.
+The meeting comes on the heels of a new report published by the United Nations Integrated Office in Haiti and the Office of the United Nations High Commissioner for Human Rights that documents in horrifying detail the severity and frequency of the sexual violence being perpetrated by the armed gangs.

-The deteriorating security crisis has led to major fuel and food shortages and unrest.
+The deteriorating security crisis in Haiti has also led to major fuel and food shortages and unrest.
 The effects of continuous armed gang violence have resulted in the closure of already limited commercial activities and basic services, including health clinics and schools.
 The Government announcement made on 12 September to end fuel subsidies and increase funding for social programs has also contributed to the escalation of mass protests and has the potential to crash the already low purchasing power of the large majority of Haitians.